bhattji007/bhattji007/README.md

 ---

-Got a burning question about Express.js?
-Need to vent about OAuth nightmares?
+Do you have a question about Backend Development or need to vent about OAuth nightmares?
 I'm all ears!

-- **Ping me anytime!** I promise I don't bite—unless provoked by unhandled exceptions.
+- **Ping me anytime!** I promise I don't bite—unless provoked by unhandled exceptions. 📩 [Mail](mailto:shubhambhattrocks123@gmail.com)
 - Check out my pet project: [Openid-auth0-grants-showcase](https://github.com/bhattji007/openid-auth0-grants-showcase).
 It's like my coding sandbox, but with more OAuth and fewer sandcastles.

 ## 🎧 Currently Jamming To